ahmedtarekwork/ahmedtarekwork/README.md

 # About Me

-I’m Ahmed Tarek, a passionate Frontend React.js Web Developer from Alexandria, Egypt, <br />
+I’m Ahmed Tarek, a passionate Frontend React.js Web Developer from Egypt, <br />
 I’m dedicated to continuous learning and applying new technologies to ensure the success of my future projects.
 My commitment to my craft extends beyond my studies as I strive to bring innovation and quality to the forefront of my work.

 # Skills